Cerulean-Circle-GmbH/Web4Articles/components/Web4TSComponent/0.3.17.8/README.md

 ## 🗺️ Path Authority Principle & Path Calculations

-**NEW in 0.3.17.3:** Web4TSComponent now implements the **Path Authority Principle** - a Radical OOP pattern where the CLI is the single source of truth for ALL path calculations.
+Web4TSComponent implements the **Path Authority Principle** - a Radical OOP pattern where the CLI is the single source of truth for ALL path calculations.

 ### 🎯 Core Principle